 NOTES: The contents of the hard disk will be erased when subtest 02, 03, 04, 05, 06, 08, 09, or 10 is executed.
-Before running the test, transfer the contents of the hard disk to floppy disk as follows.
+Before running the test, transfer the contents of the hard disk to floppy disk.

-Check to see if the Microsoft Create System Disks Tools (MSCSD.EXE still exists in the System Tools Folder.
+- 1. If MS-DOS 6.22/Windows for Workgroups is selected, use the Master Diskette Creator (MDC) utility in the Toshiba Utility folder to back up the preinstalled software.
+After backing up the preinstalled software, use the BACKUP command in the Toshiba Companion Utility to back up the entire disk, including the user's files. - 2.
+If Windows 95 is selected, check to see if the Microsoft Create System Disks Tools (MSCSD.EXE) still exists in the System Tools Folder.
 (This tool can be used only once.)
 If it exists, use it to back up the preinstalled software, then use the Backup utility in the System Tools folder to back up the entire disk, including the user's files.